 Distribution of your beer is a service intensive task, even when utilizing a wholesaler.
 Start small, selling to accounts within your immediate metropolitan area, and expand outward in concentric circles as you saturate the local retail base.
 It will be much easier to manage your distribution the closer the account base is to your brewery.
 Don’t be in a hurry to obtain a large number of accounts; devise a plan allowing you time to be methodical and concise.
 Write out a basic business and marketing plan, if even just for yourself to use as a road map.
 The number of accounts you wish to attain and in what period of time will depend on whether you are self-distributing, or employing a distributor, and how much time and resources you will put into the project.

 Before deciding to commence off-site sales, examine the benefits versus the pitfalls.
 Keep in mind that you may be perceived as competition to some restaurants, bars and pubs within your local market, therefore making it difficult to make placements in these accounts.
 Do your homework by partaking in simple market research.
 Canvass the local restaurants and bars in your target area, and discuss your intentions with the owners.
-You will generate good will by involving them in your decision, and also get a feel for the number of possible accounts and potential sales volume.
-If you sense a negative reaction or bad will from more than half of the accounts you talk to, you may want to consider distributing outside of your local market to accounts in which your brewpub does not directly compete with.
+You will generate goodwill by involving them in your decision, and also give you an idea of the number of possible accounts and potential sales volume.
+If you sense a negative reaction from more than half of the accounts you talk to, you may want to consider distributing outside of your local market to accounts in which your brewpub does not directly compete with.

-Next, determine whether distribution will make money or at least break even.
-Some brewpubs do off-site sales at a break even basis solely as a marketing tool, but most attempt and do achieve a profit.
-There are many costs associated with off-site sales and writing a simple business plan will help you identify most.
-Purchasing kegs can be quite expensive and depending on the type, can vary from $40.00 to$110.00 per keg.
-Keep in mind that you should own four to five kegs for each draft account if you use a distributor, three to four if you do self-distribution.
-Point-of-sale material can vary hugely in costs but a basic, low budget POS program for local, draft only distribution will run about $5,000 a year (and up!).
-Added labor for brewing, racking, preparing product for pick-up, cleaning and preparing incoming cooperage and repairs of kegs are all added costs in the production side.
-Additional office staff time to prepare bill of lading, invoices and sales staff time to assist and monitor your distributor should also be factored in.
+Next, determine whether distribution will make money or at least breakeven.
+Some brewpubs do off-site sales on a breakeven basis solely as a marketing tool, but most attempt to achieve a profit.
+There are many costs associated with off-site sales and writing a simple business plan will help you identify these costs.
+Purchasing kegs can be quite expensive.
+Keep in mind that you should own four to five kegs for each draft account if you use a distributor and three to four if you do self-distribution.
+Point-of-sale material can vary hugely in costs but a basic, low budget POS program for local, draft-only distribution will run about $5,000 a year (and up!).
+Added labor for brewing, racking, preparing product for pick-up, cleaning and preparing incoming cooperage and repairs of kegs are all added costs on the production side.
+Additional office staff time to handle invoicing and collections and sales staff time to assist and monitor your distributor should also be factored in.
 Set up a separate profit/loss section within your bookkeeping system to track your off-site sales success.

 Finally, make sure you have the time and energy to divert from your primary business of running a small brewery and restaurant.
 Even if you hire someone to oversee off-site sales, it will require some amount of your attention.